Are you planning your next mentorship meeting? Or maybe you’re planning out sessions for your mentorship program.

 - How are you building resilience – as an individual and an organization?

-- Are you finding time to focus on your growth and learning despite the disruptive changes over the past two years?
+- Are you finding time to focus on your career growth and learning despite the disruptive changes over the past two years?

-- When you’ve received critical feedback what did the person say that helped you respond positively and not get defensive?
+- When you’ve received critical feedback, what did the person say that helped you respond positively and not get defensive?

 - How do you manage feelings of defensiveness while getting feedback?